 Secure a Live Meeting

-- Lock the Meeting: Prevent anyone else from joining, especially if you are using the Waiting Room.
+- Lock the Meeting: Prevents anyone else from joining.

-- Enable the Waiting Room: If not a selected option when meeting was scheduled.
+- Enable the Waiting Room: If not a selected option when the meeting was scheduled.

 - Allow Participants to: Select options for participants.

 - Suspend Participant Activities: Immediately suspend all participant activities, which will mute all video and audio, stop screen sharing, end all breakout rooms, and pause recording.